ii0606226/gdrive-compendium/README.md

 Sharing the index with another people.
 It is OK.
 But if your files are not published - remember that `credentials.json` + `gdrive.token` give full priveleges of account they were created with.
 So consider creating a throwaway account with read permissions granted on your drive to provide to another users.
 Or let them make their own credentials/token pairs (may use another tools, like `GDrive Token Generator for SX Installer` or whatever) and give their google accounts the read permissions.

-[https://github.com/ii0606226/TinGen](https://github.com/ii0606226/TinGen) - at the time of writing mainline TinGen has a bug that leads to creation of empty index files.
-If you're hit by it - try the fork from this link.

 ## Helpful reads: